 Internal cards: are the ones that get installed inside your computer.
 They are connected to the PCI-E slot of your computer's motherboard, and they have various ports exposed at their back.

-External Capture Devices: They connect to a computer with a USB port.
-Typically, these offer lower port selection compared to internal cards, as for example, it is very unlikely that you will be able to find an external capture card with 4 SDI ports or 4 HDMI ports.
+External Capture Devices: They connect to a computer via a USB port.
+Typically, these offer lower port selection compared to internal cards.
+For example, it is very unlikely that you will be able to find an external capture card with 4 SDI ports or 4 HDMI ports.
 Please note that USB capture devices typically offer lower quality and frame consistency compared to their internal counterparts.

 How to choose a Capture Card?